openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 should now see the OpenAPS pill box (and any optional pump monitoring pill boxes) on the left side of the Nightscout page near the time.

+Please note:  If you are using a "test pump" that has not not received sufficient data in some time, Nightscout pills will NOT be displayed onscreen.
+If this happens, simply use this pump in tandem with a CGM so glucose value are recorded and eventually uploaded to Nightscout.
+Once sufficient data has been collected, (and OpenAPS plugin is enabled and saved), the OpenAPS pills should appear automatically.

 ## How to display basal changes ("render basal")

 We also recommend that you "render"/display the basal rates (the blue lines to show what temp basals have been enacted, if any.)
 To do so, select "Default" or "Icicle" from the "Render Basal" pull-down menu in the Settings.